xtuml/bridgepoint/doc-bridgepoint/notes/9316_project_terminator/9316_project_terminator.dnt.md

 3. Background
 -------------
-In BridgePoint, a masl project is represented by a BridgePoint project.
-Each masl project terminator is represented by a BridgePoint interface.
-In BridgePoint, any component that uses an interface contains the full interface definition.
-Each interface instance is represented in a port instance inside the component instance that uses it.
-A port in BridgePoint does not have to provide an implemenation of every opertion and signal for an interface, but it does contain the signature for every operation and signal available.
-It is here that masl and xtuml differ.
-When a masl project
-does not include a signature for a service specifed in the domain terminator it means that that masl domain implemenation will be used.

-5.1 Every action home in BridgePoint contains a attribute named dialect.
-The dialect attributes is an enumeration type that specifies the action bodies that BridgePoint allows.
-For example:
-5.1.1 OAL - this element may have an oal action body
-5.1.2 MASL - this element may have a masl action body
-5.1.3 C - this element may a defined action C but it is external
-5.1.4 NONE - This element has no action body

 The [masl round trip test](https://github.com/xtuml/mc/blob/master/bin/masl_round_trip) is failing for masl project that includes a domain terminator service that does not provide an implementation for every domain terminstor service available.
 Following is what this model looks like: